churt15/Social-Media-Sentiment-Analysis/README.md

-# CS3398_Citron

-The user interface features for a web tool that allows City Planners to explore the sentiment of social media posts about City of Austin projects.
+A web tool that allows city of Austin planners to explore the sentiment of social media posts about City of Austin projects.

 Project built using Django 1.8.* stack, Python 2.7.*, and you'll need to use pip to install indicoio before project